AyrA/ClipDataEx/README.md

 7. Encode the prefixed data into an image
 8. Save the image into the clipboard

-### Control Messages
+## Control Messages

+Messages can be sent that do not contain file data, among other things, this includes chat messages as well as acknowledging file parts that were received.

-Control messages are encoded in an identical fashion, except that they lack data (step 1) and instead are a mostly empty clipboard exchange structure.
+Control messages are encoded in an identical fashion to data messages, except that they lack data (step 1 from "data encoding") and instead are a mostly empty clipboard exchange structure.

 ## Data structure